 Are you really your Diagnosis?

 Alternative to Meds has been providing natural Geodon alternatives for over 15 years.
 We have published evidence regarding our success.
-Despite what it may seem, there are generally other ways to treat mental symptoms that are far less toxic.
+Despite being largely ignored, there are generally other ways to treat mental symptoms that are far less toxic than prescription drugs.
 Our staff is largely composed of professionals who were at one time MIS-diagnosed.
 Often there are medical conditions or other situational factors, and a lifetime of drugging may not be necessary.